Getting Started

 Notification Grouping

-By default, each note triggers its own notification (Individual mode).
+By default, each note triggers its own notification (Off mode - grouping is off).
 You can change this in Settings with a 3-way selector:

-- Individual - one notification per note (default)
+- Off - one notification per note (default).
+Each note shows its own notification.

-- By Place - notes at the same place are combined into a single notification with improved summary text that clearly lists the place name and note count; notes without a place ID still appear individually
+- Place - notes at the same place are combined into a single notification with summary text that lists the place name and note count; notes without a place ID still appear individually

 - All - all nearby notes are merged into one notification